zapbampow/bggStats/README.md

 ## TODO
 ### Top Priorities
-1. Finish Testable User Data
-   - add multiple years worth of data for acciopatronus
-   - add information to claytoningalls.com section about this app OR just include the information in the url
-2. Mobile styling of table on dashboard + mobile styling of bgg gradient on mobile with few results
+1. Bug: Mobile styling of table on dashboard + mobile styling of bgg gradient on mobile with few resultsq
-3. Feat(display winners AND new in table): add a trophy-filled next to the winners' names and star-filled next to new
-4. Add database to track who is using the app
+2. Add database to track who is using the app

 ### Other Tasks
 - Refactor: Add icon for sorting in the th tags and add cursor pointer on hover of the sortable columns